danielraffel/pge-feed-in-rates/README.md

 If you need to convert rates for a different vintage year or future calendar years, you can use the provided Python script:

-1. Place your PG&E CSV file in the same directory as the python script
+1. Place your PG&E CSV file in the same directory as the Python script.
+The script assumes the file is named something like `PG&E NBT EEC Values 2024 Vintage.csv`.
-2. Rename the CSV file to `2025.csv` (or modify the script to use your filename)
-3. Run the script:
+2. Run the script:
    ```
    python convert_rates.py
    ```
-4. The script will generate a `feed-in-rates.json` file in the same directory
+3. The script will automatically process all PG&E NBT EEC Values CSV files in the directory, creating both generation and delivery rate JSON files organized by year

+The script will create separate JSON files for generation and delivery rates, with appropriate naming to reflect the vintage year and rate type.

 ## About the Rate Files

 PG&E is required to provide 20-years of export rates.
 However please note that NBT23, NBT24, NBT25, and NBT26 vintage customers are only guaranteed export rates for 9-years from the Permission-To-Operate (PTO) date of your system.
 Any rate factors in this file beyond the 9-year lock-in period are for illustrative purposes only and are not actual effective SBP Export Rates at those times.

 Feel free to use these files in your own energy management system.
-The data is pulled directly from PG&E's official rate files, which are legally required to be publicly available.
+The data is pulled directly from [PG&E's official rate files](https://www.pge.com/assets/pge/docs/vanities/PGE-Solar-Billing-Plan-Export-Rates.zip), which are legally required to be publicly available.

-## Note on this Repositoy

-I didn’t initially think to generalize my script for generating a 9-year rate plan for all PG&E NBT EEC values.
-I sorta figured out how this data was organized on the fly while writing a quick script and, to be honest, I’m not too motivated to generate 9-year rate plans—even for myself—since PG&E will likely push me into a new plan that changes my rates anyway!
-It’s absurd how unnecessarily complicated this all is.
-So frustrating!

 ## Appendix

-If you are interested in the original source of the PG&E data you can find it [here](https://www.pge.com/assets/pge/docs/vanities/PGE-Solar-Billing-Plan-Export-Rates.zip).
-As if this wasn’t already confusing enough, the original PG&E README text appears to have errors in its description of the PG&E NBT EEC Vintage files.
-I’ve corrected these in my version hosted here.
+As if this wasn't already confusing enough, the original PG&E README text appears to have errors in its description of the PG&E NBT EEC Vintage files.
+I've corrected these in my version hosted here.

 ## Disclaimer